-Searching for rental cards is pretty straightforward as well.
+Searching for rental cars is pretty straightforward as well.

-There are advanced search options for searching for card by type and by rental company.
+There are advanced search options for searching for car by type and by rental company.
 You can also filter for special equipment for things like infant seats, snow chains, navigation system, etc.

 Things to do